BSResearch/hynet/README.md

 2. Install dependencies using environment.yml .

 ## 3D Shape Segmentation
 Run the related bash script from ./scripts for the following tasks.
-Example:
+For segmentation on human dataset we have:

 - Download the dataset using following link:
 https://figshare.com/s/0587ec730eac72b41aa7